thycotic/ac-docs/admin/applications/cfg.md

 ## View/Remove Blocked Elements

 The __Blocked Elements__ section shows application elements that have been blocked by the administrator using the browser extension.
+An administrator can block/disable three types of elements: clickable objects (buttons/links), text, and forms.
 <!--
 ![TODO](images/blocked.png "Viewing blocked elements") -->

-An administrator can block/disable three type of elements:

-* Clickable objects (buttons/links)
-* Text
-* Forms

->**Note**: Further browser extension features are covered in the [Browser Extensions](../getting-started/be.md) section.

 The blocked element's type and code are displayed.
 Click __Remove element__ to stop blocking a specific element.

+>**Note**: Further browser extension features are covered in the [Browser Extensions](../getting-started/be.md) section.

 ### View Defined Groups